Cris223511/pc2-estructura-de-datos-y-algoritmos/Readme.md

 <i>
     <p align="center">
-        This repository contains two structured C++ exercises developed as part of a **Qualified Practice**.
+        This repository contains two structured C++ exercises developed as part of a Qualified Practice.
         The exercises focus on **dynamic memory management, structured data handling, and user input processing**.
         The first exercise implements a **product registration system**, leveraging structures and dynamic memory allocation to manage an array of product records efficiently.
         The second exercise introduces a **personal records management system**, incorporating hierarchical data structures to store and modify user-related information,